Yoav666s/dnd-wiki/collections/_monsters/basic-rules/giant-wolf-spider.md

   **Web Walker.** The spider ignores movement restrictions caused by webbing.
 actions: |
   **Bite.** Melee Weapon Attack: +3 to hit, reach 5 ft., one creature.
 Hit: 4 (1d6 + 1) piercing damage, and the target must make a DC 11 Constitution saving throw, taking 7 (2d6) poison damage on a failed save, or half as much damage on a successful one.
 If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.
+reactions: ""
 excerpt: "Medium Beast, Unaligned"
 source: "Basic Rules"
 ---